Kreijstal/github-pages-test/README.md

 ## How It Works

-- GitHub Actions workflow triggers on push to main branch
+- GitHub Actions workflow triggers on push to master branch
 - Generates sample data and creates a zip file
 - Creates a new GitHub release with the data
 - Deploys the static site to GitHub Pages